JM1F/Weather-App/README.md

 This weather app displays weather data for a large amount of cities across the world.

-All data is recieved from https://openweathermap.org/api.
+All data is received from https://openweathermap.org/api.

 GUI made using [python-tkinter](https://docs.python.org/3/library/tkinter.html)